 India has breathtaking scenic beauty and diverse range of beautiful places that is unmatched by any other nation on the planet due to its varying geography all over.
 You would want to capture each and make it your desktop background.
 In a world of Instagram, this is your aesthetic!
-Highlighting the 10 Most Beautiful Places in India where you can treat your eyes, soul, and camera.
+So checkout these 10 most beautiful places in India where you can treat your eyes, soul, and camera.

 The state of Jammu Kashmir is blessed with the most scenic beauties.
 Rightfully called 'The heaven on the Earth' this place though politically sensitive, does not prevent travel lovers from exploring it.
 Each and every corner is heaven to your eyes and one such place is - Pahalgam.
 Also rightly known as the 'Mini Switzerland of India' this place has vast stretches of green land, freshwater rivers and chilling lakes in midst of all with snow peaked mountains as the setting.
 Not only that, the place makes for various great adventure sports and animal ridings too.
 The sheshnag lake is the perfect place for camping.